 Ability to detect actual effects

-We used the free software tool G*Power (v 3.1.9.7) to conduct a power analysis based on confidence intervals to estimate the sample size (i.e., the number of independently sampled individuals) that would be needed to detect a difference if there is one for t tests.
+We used the free software tool G*Power (v 3.1.9.7) to conduct a power analysis based on confidence intervals to estimate the sample size (i.e., the number of independently sampled individuals) that would be needed to detect a difference (if there is one) for t tests.
 This software tool uses pre-set drop down menus and we chose the options that were closest to one of our planned analysis methods, the Kruskal Wallis one-way ANOVA, because there were no options for ANOVA or PCA.
 The power analysis is only an approximation of the effect size we might detect additionally because it is unclear what kinds of effect sizes we should expect for subspecific comparisons of vocalization data.

 Stopping rule